-The first element requires effective reporting, monitoring and verification of greenhouse gas emissions for all large emitters.86 This step is necessary to provide "an accurate emissions inventory . . . for determining the allocation of allowances" in an emissions trading scheme.87 In Alberta's case, the CCEM Act provides for adequate enforcement of the reporting requirement,88 and Lieutenant Governor in Council regulation-making power provides for "conducting sampling, analyses, tests, measurements, verification and monitoring for any purposes related to this Act."89 The SGR Regulation requires emissions reporting, but does not include provisions respecting emission sampling, monitoring or independent verification.91 To reduce costs and maximize participation, voluntary systems, such as Ontario's Pilot Emission Reduction Trading Project [PERT], and the Greenhouse Gas Emission Reduction Trading Pilot [GERT], generally do not.92 The federal VCR program requires verifiable emissions reductions but does not require independent, third party emissions verification.91 Third party verification clearly
+The first element requires effective reporting, monitoring and verification of greenhouse gas emissions for all large emitters.
+So This step is necessary to provide "an accurate emissions inventory . . . for determining the allocation of allowances" in an emissions trading scheme.
+In Alberta's case, the CCEM Act provides for adequate enforcement of the reporting requirement, and Lieutenant Governor in Council regulation-making power provides for "conducting sampling, analyses, tests, measurements, verification and monitoring for any purposes related to this Act."
+The SGR Regulation requires emissions reporting, but does not include provisions respecting emission sampling, monitoring or independent verification of emission data.
+So Some jurisdictions, such as the United Kingdom require independent verification.
+To reduce costs and maximize participation, voluntary systems, such as Ontario's Pilot Emission Reduction Trading Project [PERT], and the Greenhouse Gas Emission Reduction Trading Pilot [GERT], generally do not.
+The federal VCR program requires verifiable emissions reductions but does not require independent, third party emissions verification.
+Third party verification clearly